ChildishDanbino/apollo-thunk/README.md

 # Using Queries
 Simply dispatch a normal Redux action and some reducers.
 Either import your query or write in inline.
-Pass in an optional fetch policy and your variables.
+Pass in your variables and other additional options.

+See: https://www.apollographql.com/docs/react/api/react-apollo.html#graphql-query-options for a list of all query options.

 Apollo-Thunk will do the rest!

 ```javascript
 export function getData(variables) {